 "It's alive, it's alive, it's alive!
 It's alive!"An iconic product of mad science, the creature has lumbered through scores of films and TV series, monstrous yet also pitiful. *Warning: Spoilers Ahead!* In the original 1818 book by Mary Shelley, Victor Frankenstein creates the monster, then, repulsed by his creation, immediately throws it out.
 Later, it returns and demands that Victor make it a wife.
 He agrees, then reconsiders and destroys the half-completed bride.
-The monster retaliates by killing Victor's best friend and threatening to kill his wife, should he ever marry.
-Victor immediately marries his adoptive sister, who is also his cousin, Elizabeth, who is promptly killed while Victor is dutifully staying away from her thinking the threat was to him.
+The monster retaliates by killing Victor's best friend and threatens more death should Victor ever marry.
+Victor marries his adoptive sister, who is also his cousin, Elizabeth, who is promptly killed while Victor is dutifully staying away from her thinking the threat was to him.
 Victor then chases the monster into the Arctic, where the weather kills him.
 The monster then goes off and kills himself (or at least he says that's what he's going to do).
 Few of this book's tropes were original — most were commonplace in Gothic novels of the eighteenth century — but they provide the oldest examples that are still widely read today.
 In it, the monster is created a blank slate, but is driven to evil by the way society mistreats it.
 The book was first filmed in 1910, but the 1931 Universal Pictures production was the most influential version.
 This film added several now familiar tropes to the story, including:

 — Dr. Henry Frankenstein, Frankenstein (1931)